This SQL tutorial explains how to use the SQL MINUS operator with syntax and examples.

 Explanation: The MINUS query will return the records in the blue shaded area.
 These are the records that exist in Dataset1 and not in Dataset2.

-Each SQL SELECT statement within the SQL MINUS query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the MINUS query must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL MINUS query is:
+The syntax for the SQL MINUS operator is:

-The following is an example of an SQL MINUS query that has one field with the same data type:
+The following is a SQL MINUS operator example that has one field with the same data type:

-The following is an SQL MINUS query that uses an ORDER BY clause:
+The following is a MINUS operator example that uses the ORDER BY clause: